-For FY 2011, you will need to budget an amount estimated to cover your service requests.
-Service requests currently are unbudgeted expenses that are charged to your department in the "95430" settlement cost element.
-This change in budgeting practice will allow your department to better estimate anticipated service request expenses, and it will allow Facilities to better anticipate demand for its services.
+For FY 2012, do not budget service requests in this cost element.
+Service requests are charged back to your department in the "95430" settlement (secondary) cost element.
+You may estimate anticipated service request expenses and budget them in the "Repairs & Maintenance" cost element (60220) in your department's budget.
 Not sure how much to budget?
 Contact Colleen Bowles at x84189 for a detailed list of your department's service request expense history.